Maintenance Worker (Three Casual Positions)

 General

-Note: Perform all other duties within the scope of the position and as requested by the Lands and Stewardship Director
+- ▪ Note: Perform all Other duties within the scope of the position and as requested by the School Principal or Designate

 QUALIFICATIONS: